The Northern

 Serengeti National Park

 The Serengeti (Maasai for 'Endless Plains') is synonymous with the African safari.
 It is the core of the Great Migration, where over two million animals follow the rains in a relentless natural cycle.
-Game viewing is superb year-round, with high concentrations of lions, cheetahs, and leopards patrolling the kopjes.
+Game viewing is superb year-round.

 Ngorongoro Crater

-A UNESCO World Heritage Site, the Ngorongoro Crater is the world's largest intact caldera and a natural enclosure for almost every species of wildlife found in East Africa.
-Due to its dense concentration of animals, it is one of the best places in the world to guarantee seeing the Big Five, including the endangered Black Rhino.
+The world's largest intact caldera and a natural enclosure for almost every species of wildlife found in East Africa.
+One of the best places in the world to guarantee seeing the Big Five, including the endangered Black Rhino.

 Tarangire & Lake Manyara

-Tarangire is defined by its majestic Baobab trees and the massive seasonal concentration of elephants, often seen drinking from the Tarangire River.
-Lake Manyara offers a scenic contrast, featuring a lush groundwater forest, dramatic escarpments, and its famous tree-climbing lions.
+Tarangire is defined by its majestic Baobab trees and massive seasonal concentration of elephants.
+Lake Manyara offers scenic contrast with lush forests and famous tree-climbing lions.

 Arusha National Park

-A quiet gem often overlooked, Arusha National Park is where Mount Meru towers above crater lakes and forests full of colobus monkeys.
-Here, we offer unique activities like walking safaris and canoeing, often featuring giraffes walking alongside the water with mist hanging on the ridges.
-It's a perfect warm-up safari.
+Where Mount Meru towers above crater lakes and forests full of colobus monkeys.
+Unique activities like walking safaris and canoeing, often featuring giraffes walking alongside the water.

 Mkomazi National Park

-Dry, rugged, and untamed, Mkomazi borders Kenya and offers dramatic views of Kilimanjaro’s southern face.
-It’s a place for true explorers with fewer cars, more silence, and raw beauty.
-Mkomazi is a vital conservation area, serving as a sanctuary for endangered species like the Black Rhino and African Wild Dog.
+Dry, rugged, and untamed, Mkomazi borders Kenya and offers dramatic views of Kilimanjaro's southern face.
+A vital conservation area for endangered species like the Black Rhino and African Wild Dog.

 Jan - Mar: Calving